datalad-handbook/book/docs/usecases/datastorage_for_institutions.rst

 dataset representation in a RIA store (and set up the RIA store, if it does not exist), and configure a sibling to allow publishing to the RIA store and updating from it.
-With special remote capabilities enabled, the command will create a second sibling to the git-annex special remote.
-With these two siblings set up, upon an invocation of :command:`datalad publish --to <sibling> --transfer-data all`, the complete dataset contents, including annexed contents, will be published to the RIA store, with no further setup or configuration required [#f6]_.
+With special remote capabilities enabled, the command will automatically create and link the git-annex special remote.
+With the sibling and special remote set up, upon an invocation of :command:`datalad publish --to <sibling> --transfer-data all`, the complete dataset contents, including annexed contents, will be published to the RIA store, with no further setup or configuration required [#f6]_.